bartop-io/bartop/README.md

 The GraphQL API is available under the single endpoint `/api/graphql`.
 The recommended way to explore this API is using the GraphIQL tool, available by visiting [the above route](http://localhost:3001/api/graphql) in a browser.
 Here, there is an environment to test queries alongside a panel with documentation.
 If desired, the GraphQL API can also be explored using a tool like Postman.

 #### Test the API
-The API test suite consists of both unit tests and integration tests.
+The API test suite currently consists only of integration tests.
-To run the full test suite, use:
-`npm run test-all`

-##### Unit tests
-These are used to test the controller logic for each endpoint.
-To run the unit tests, simply run:
-`npm test`

-##### Integration Tests
 These are used to test actual functionality of the API server by making requests and verifying responses with as little mocking as possible.
-To run the integration tests, run:
+To run the test suite, use:
-`npm run integration-tests`
+`npm run test`

 To run the integration tests, you _must_ be running a local instance of RethinkDB.
 See [this section](#starting-the-database) for more information.

 ##### Testing with CI
-Travis CI will automatically run all tests (using `npm run test-all`) when a branch is pushed.
+Travis CI will automatically run all tests when a branch is pushed.